 Verifying your installation¶

-If you installed using pip/conda, then use the following to run the tests
+If you installed using pip/conda, then use the following to run the tests from your shell:

 Once you have installed the package, see Getting started with Corrfunc for instructions on how to get up and running.